mirochaj/ares/doc/example_popIII.rst

     pars['feedback_LW_guesses_perfect'] = True

-which told *ares* not just to use results from the ``ModelGrid`` as first guesses, but to assume they are perfect, in which case no further iteration by the solver is required.
+which told *ARES* not just to use results from the ``ModelGrid`` as first guesses, but to assume they are perfect, in which case no further iteration by the solver is required.